mcecil/rain-check-prf/README.md

   - `chirps_data_TX_ri.rda` .
 Contains CHIRPS grid level index calculations for all CPC and CHIRPS derived indices.
   - `chirps_data_TX_region.rda` .
 Same as above, also contains field for Texas region (1 = West TX, 2 = East TX)
   - `grids_cv_all_years.rda` .
 Contains coefficient of variation calculations at CPC grid level.
-- `data/outputs/payouts` Simulated payout magnitudes for various data assumptions.
+- `data/outputs/payouts` Simulated payout magnitudes for various data spatiotemporal assumptions.
 Uses RMA TPU level reports as starting point.
 - `data/outputs/figures` Contains intermediate and final figures.
 - `data/outputs/tables` LaTeX formatted tables

 ## Downloading CHIRPS data

-[CHIRPS precip data](https://developers.google.com/earth-engine/datasets/catalog/UCSB-CHG_CHIRPS_PENTAD) is downloaded from Google Earth Engine using [`PRF_RI_CPC_CHIRPS.ipynb`](scripts/python/PRF_RI_CPC_CHIRPS.ipynb) and aligned with CPC grids.
+[CHIRPS precip data](https://developers.google.com/earth-engine/datasets/catalog/UCSB-CHG_CHIRPS_PENTAD) is downloaded from Google Earth Engine (GEE) using [`PRF_RI_CPC_CHIRPS.ipynb`](scripts/python/PRF_RI_CPC_CHIRPS.ipynb) and aligned with CPC grids.
 The data is grouped in pentads (5-days) within each month, although the last "pentad" can vary in length, and represents all days from the 26th to the end of the month.
 We also use the [GEE script](https://code.earthengine.google.com/1134e155755e81a955bebc20df4f9c62) to extract CPC grid IDs by state.
 Outputs are files like "TX-grids.csv" with a single column containing all grid IDs in the state.

 ## Determining county proportions

 PRF-RI statement of business data on enrollment is at the county level.
 Thus, we need to understand the percent of each county that is within different CPC grid ID's. (similar for CHIRPS)

-- [GEE script](https://code.earthengine.google.com/6ed9ba3ec817ea886cd94d499ffb126b) calculates CPC grid areas.
+- [GEE script](https://code.earthengine.google.com/6ed9ba3ec817ea886cd94d499ffb126b) calculates CPC grid areas within each county.
 Outputs are the file "cpc-county-areas.csv" that contains a column "Proportion" that is the proportion of the county represented by each CPC grid (sums to 1 for each county).

-- [GEE script](https://code.earthengine.google.com/11b9ab34fcaee8ec601e76fc7cb78532) for CHIRPS grid areas.
-Similar to above, but using CHIRPS grids.
+- [GEE script](https://code.earthengine.google.com/11b9ab34fcaee8ec601e76fc7cb78532) calculates CHIRPS grid areas within each county.
 Outputs are files like " chirps-county-areas.csv, with columns "Total Area" representing the area of the CPC grid cell within the county, and "Area" representing the area of the CHIRPS pixel within that CPC area.

 ## Additional data collection notes